akaasten/my-body-program/content/articles/en/bodybuilding-programs/muscle-and-lose-weight.md

 **Tailoring your routine** to fit your personal preferences and lifestyle is essential.
 If you hate running, don’t force yourself on the treadmill.
 Instead, look for activities that make you excited to move.
 Maybe it’s dancing, cycling, or even hiking.
 Enjoyment will keep you coming back.

 When it comes to **strength training**, it’s a must if you want to build muscle while losing weight.
 Incorporating exercises that work multiple muscle groups can give you the most bang for your buck.
 Think squats, deadlifts, and bench presses.
 These compound movements engage several muscles at once, making your workouts efficient.
-If you’re unsure where to start, utilizing a [Domyos strength training machine](https://example.com/domyos-strength-training-machine-exercise) can help you target different muscle groups safely and effectively.

 But remember, combining strength training with **cardio** is crucial.
 I used to think I had to choose one over the other.
 That’s a common misconception!
 Both have their benefits.
 While strength training builds muscle, cardio helps with fat loss and improves your cardiovascular health.
 Aim for a balanced approach.
 You could structure your week with three days of strength training and two days of cardio.